DEFRA/ffc-development-guide/standards/ci-pipeline.md

 - destroy dedicated infrastructure for build
 - CUSTOM INJECTION

-## Cleanup steps
+## Clean up steps
-On closure or merge of a PR, the cleanup pipeline will run.
+On closure or merge of a PR, the clean up pipeline will run.
 This will destroy any related dynamically created infrastructure or PR deployments.